-The accompanying unaudited interim condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
-Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
-The financial information for the three months ended March 31, 2014 and 2013 is unaudited but includes all adjustments (consisting of only normal recurring adjustments), which the Company considers necessary for a fair presentation of the results of operations for those periods.
-Interim results are not necessarily indicative of results for the full fiscal year.
+The accompanying interim period condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and applicable rules and regulations of the SEC regarding interim financial reporting.
+Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
+The condensed balance sheet as of June 30, 2014, and the condensed statements of operations and comprehensive loss and cash flows for the three and six months ended June 30, 2014 and 2013, are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of its financial position, operating results and cash flows for the periods presented.
+The condensed balance sheet at December 31, 2013 has been derived from audited financial statements.
+The results for the three and six months ended June 30, 2014 are not necessarily indicative of the results expected for the full fiscal year or any other period.

-The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+The accompanying interim period condensed financial statements and related financial information included in this Quarterly Report on Form 10-Q should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.